-Designing a small kitchen?
-In an ideal world, we would all be cooking in spacious kitchens with beautiful kitchen islands and large pantries.
-In reality, most kitchens are small, especially (though not exclusively) those in rented accommodation.
 Luckily, even a very small kitchen can be made an agreeable space to cook in with a little bit of imagination.
-Follow our guide to storage ideas for small kitchens and enjoy a kitchen that is snug and cosy, not pokey.
-From storage cabinets to shelves and jars, we have every size, shape, and style of kitchen storage covered.
+Follow our guide to storage ideas for small kitchens and enjoy a kitchen that is snug and cozy, not pokey.
+From storage cabinets to shelves and jars, we have every size, shape, and style of small kitchen storage ideas covered.

 1. Combine different types of storage